svlentink/myhugoblogs/blog.lent.ink/content/2025/dev-env-WSL-Crostini.md

 ---
-title: "Development Environment on WSL or Crostini"
+title: 'Development Environment on WSL or Crostini'
-date: "2025-03-14"
+date: '2025-03-14'
 draft: true
-tags: ["WSL", "Chromebook"]
+tags: ['WSL', 'Chromebook']
 ---

 Development on a Windows laptop or Chromebook works quite well,